 At St Filumena’s Catholic Primary School we want every child to be happy and enthusiastic learners of Computing, and to be eager to achieve their very best in order to fulfil their God-given talents.
 We firmly believe that the recipe for success in Computing is high quality teaching and up to date resources, which is central to the life of our happy, caring school.

 Intent – What we are trying to achieve?

 • Our principal aim is that children leave St. Filumena’s Catholic Primary School with a wide range of happy and rich memories in Computing formed through interesting and exciting experiences driven through the curriculum that enhance a child’s awareness of their own abilities and strengths as a learner.

 • Children will meet the National Curriculum expectations in Computing, which will be taught by highly-enthusiastic qualified staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in the subject.

-• All children will study Computing for 45 minutes per week in KS1 and 1 hour per week in KS2.
+• All children will study Computing for 1 hour per week in Ks 1 and KS2.

 • Children will develop a deep understanding of the subjects they are studying.
 They will increasingly use their prior knowledge to solve problems and develop the sophistication of Computing.

 • In Computing, children will develop the skills to appropriately and safely use computational thinking and creativity to understand the changing world.
 They will develop deep links with mathematics, science and design technology in natural and artificial systems.

 • Information technology will be used to create programs, systems and a range of content at a level suitable for the future work place as active participants in a digital world.

 Scheme of Learning